Planning and building

 We will update interested parties regarding any key actions or decisions taken (such as closure of the case, or when enforcement action has been taken).
 We are unlikely to enter into ad-hoc correspondence during the course of the investigation.
 If you have not heard from the case officer within 28 days of receiving your acknowledgement letter you are welcome to contact the case officer directly for an update.

-Investigations will be dealt with as explained in the Local Enforcement Plan – this may take a considerable time in some cases.
+Investigations will be dealt with as explained in the Local enforcement plan 2022 (pdf 492KB) – this may take a considerable time in some cases.

 Officers will reply to emails where a reply is required within 10 working days.
 We are unlikely to be able to respond to ad-hoc requests for updates or to provide repeated updates within this timescale.